Lindesay, Darling Point

-Lindesay is a heritage-listed former residence and now offices, functions and house museum located at 1a Carthona Avenue, Darling Point, Municipality of Woollahra, New South Wales, Australia.
+Lindesay is a heritage-listed former residence and now offices, functions and house museum located at 1a Carthona Avenue, Darling Point, Sydney, Australia.
 It was designed by James Chadley and Edward Hallen (attributed), Francis Clarke and Robertson & Marks (service wing) and built from 1834 to 1836.
 The property is owned by the National Trust of Australia (NSW).
 It was added to the New South Wales State Heritage Register on 2 April 1999.
 Lindesay was the first major house to be constructed on Darling Point and is aesthetically important as the earliest example of the domestic Gothic Revival style in Sydney.
 Some of its residents were colourful figures who played an important part in the history of New South Wales.

 History

 Darling Point or Yarranabbee

-Originally known by its Aboriginal name Yarranabbee, Darling Point was called Mrs Darling's Point by Governor Ralph Darling (1825-31 Governor) in honour of his wife, Eliza.
+Originally known by its Aboriginal name Yarranabbee, Darling Point was named Mrs Darling's Point by Governor Ralph Darling in honour of his wife, Eliza.
 At that time the area was heavily timbered, but after New South Head Road was built in 1831 timber cutters felled most of the trees, and the land was subdivided.
 Most of the plots, covering 9-15 acres in this area, were taken up between 1833 and 1838.
 The suburb later became known as Darling Point.
 Several notable people bought land and built homes here, including surveyor-general Sir Thomas Mitchell's Carthona and one-time home Lindesay.

 Mrs Darling's Point was named by Surveyor Larmer, who did the original survey (on 11 September 1833 nine allotments were laid out).

 The first land grant was made in 1833 to a Thomas Holt.
 In 1833 "villa allotments" were advertised for sale at "Mrs Darling's Point".
 There were soon several cottages and villas built in the area, but from the 1840s more grandiose mansions arose as the colony's most successful businessmen bought up land on the point. ....